andlabs/libui/docs/lifetimes.md

 What does this mean?
 In the normal case, you create a widget, add it to a container, and add the container to a GtkWindow (also a GtkWidget).
 Then, when you're done, you simply destroy the GtkWindow, which will destroy the widgets inside.

 Note that removing a widget from a container does not call `gtk_widget_destroy()`; it merely decrements the reference count of the widget.

+As with Windows, a `::delete-event` signal (which is sent when the user clicks a toplevel window's Close button) that is allowed to propagate will result in the window being destroyed.

 TODO describe what we need to do
 TODO remove lifetimes.c?